jjasonhenrique/jjasonhenrique/README.md

-### I'm Jason Henrique, Welcome 👋
+### Hi, I'm Jason Henrique, Welcome 👋

 👨🏻‍💻 About Me

-- 💼 Working as a DevOps Engineer at Dextra/CI&T.
+- 💼 Site Reliability Engineering at Dextra/CI&T.
 - 🌱 Learning more about Kubernetes and MicroServices.

 ##